gustavostuff/ppux/README.md

 **OAM sprite layers** (**OAM Animation**, or a **PPU Frame** with the **sprite** layer active):

 * At most 4 colors, and one may be fully transparent.
-Transparent pixels become NES palette index 0 (BG).
-BG stand-in defaults to black.
-If that black is already an opaque color, BG falls back to brown so opaque black stays visible.
+Transparent pixels become NES palette index 0 and render as black.
+If black is already an opaque color, then index 0 renders as brown, so opaque black stays visible.
 With no alpha, the darkest opaque color is BG instead.
 * Dimensions must match the sprite mode: multiples of `8x8` or `8x16`.
 * Frames are read left to right, top to bottom.
 Fully transparent frames are skipped.
 * Selected sprites are filled in selection order.
 With no selection, sprites are filled from first to last.